Norev: Packaging and Marketing

 From the beginning, Norev used creative packaging and marketing.
 The early line glorified the benefits of plastic – early models came with an attached rectangular paper tag saying "Rhodialite, Light, Solid and Strong", in French, "Legerete, Solidite, Fidelite".
 The company used successful advertising ploys like supplying toy shops with paper bags displaying the Norev line.
 Norev boxes could be very intriguing (and sometimes rather fragile).
 For example the 1950s offerings came in cardboard boxes designed to mimic wooden packing crates with pictures of the cars on the sides.

 Cars came with sweepstakes offers and much printed information.
 For example, the Jet-Car 800 series from 1974 had TWO sweepstakes offers.
 One was for the "Great Norev Game" ("Grand Jeu Norev") where one could collect the cartoon characters Norev, Jimmy, Tic, Costo, Comete, and Speed, color them and mail them back to the Norev 'Service Club' for prizes.
 Coloring had to be intricate though as the illustration of 'Tic' in the 1974 Renault 17 TS Coupe (no. 823) was only about two inches square.
 In the same package were coupons for the "Great Norev Rally" ("Grand Rallye de Norev").
 Collect enough stamps, accumulating mileage in the rally, and you could win a Norev model car of your choice.

-Though Norev models could be ultra detailed, their packaging colors and offers seemed aimed at a younger clientele while Solido was more serious and rather stately in aiming its cars, more often in clear plastic display cases, at collectors – without sweepstakes and games.
+Though Norev models could be ultra detailed, their packaging colors and offers were often aimed at a younger clientele while Solido was more serious and rather stately in aiming its cars, more often showing them in clear plastic display cases, at collectors – without sweepstakes and games.